sashinpivotal/cnd-k8s-instructor-notes/cnd-k8s-instructor-notes.md

   https://blog.questionable.services/article/kubernetes-deployments-configmap-change/
 - (Bill) its behavior is similar to PCF where changing environment variables does not automatically restart the apps
+- (Mike) Also when you do auto-scale, only the new apps will pick up the change, so if you want to make all apps use the new config values, redeploy all app instances fresh
 - (Charles) You might be in the process of updating configuration files, which you do not want to get reflected right away
 - Fedex is using spring cloud config server for getting common